Appearance

 Article 9 — protection and prevention

-Article 9 requires financial entities to monitor and control the security and functioning of ICT systems, minimise the impact of ICT risk through deployment of appropriate tools, policies and procedures, and put in place mechanisms to promptly detect anomalous activities, including ICT network performance issues and ICT-related incidents.
-Article 9(2)–(4) detail the policies covering security of network and information systems, identity management, access management, ICT-related operations security, and ICT change management.
+Article 9 requires financial entities to continuously monitor and control the security and functioning of ICT systems and tools and to minimise the impact of ICT risk through the deployment of appropriate ICT security tools, policies and procedures.
+Article 9(2)–(4) detail the protection objectives and policies — an information security policy, network and infrastructure management, restriction of physical and logical access, strong authentication mechanisms and cryptographic-key protection, ICT change management, and patching and updates.
 Modulos ORF-370 and MRF-297.

 Article 10 — detection